 Add hyperlinks using the context menu.
 You can use hyperlinks to open a website or make an annotation interactive using MATLAB commands.

 Apply properties using the Property Inspector.
-To view the Property Inspector, select View > Property Inspector.
+To view the Property Inspector, in the Modeling tab, under Design, click Property Inspector.

 An annotation resizes as you enter content.
 You can also resize an annotation by dragging the corners.
 For example, you can hold Shift as you drag to resize proportionally.